KhronosGroup/OpenXR-Tutorials/tutorial/index.rst

 * In the Introduction, we describe the basic concepts underpinning OpenXR, and show you how to set up a PC or Android development environment to build the code.
 * In Setup, we show how to initialize OpenXR and connect your program to your XR device.
-* In Graphics, we setup the swapchains and render grapchis to the views.
+* In Graphics, we setup the swapchains and render graphics to the views.
 * In Actions, we use OpenXR's action system to bind input to application specific actions allowing the user to interactivity.
 * In Extension, we demonstrate various extension that you may find helpful.
 * In Next Step, we discuss briefly other aspects of OpenXR and related topics to act as a jumping off point to further explore the world of XR development.